 Premier League status will be ensured as long as they avoid losing to Manchester City, Swansea beating Stoke and a ten-goal swing happening between the sides.

-they made themselves known and got us over the line at Swansea, so we need more of that at the weekend.mark hughes
+mark hughesthey made themselves known and got us over the line at Swansea, so we need more of that at the weekend.

 While Hughes is clear that the job is not yet done, he is pleased to be able to finish the season off in front of a sold-out St Mary's.

 "It will be great to do that, because we owe them a huge debt of gratitude," he said.
 "You can't do this without the backing of your own fans.

 "By all accounts, there was a little bit of a disconnect between the fans, the team and the club maybe, and we needed to try to repair that.

 "The only way we could do that was by playing better and giving them something to cheer about and get behind, and I think we've done that in recent weeks, and that all came to a head obviously on Tuesday.

 "We had fantastic support from everyone who followed us there, and it was vitally important for us that we had such a presence there.
 They made themselves known, and that got us over the line, so we need more of it at the weekend."